Financial-Times/concept-search-api/README.md

 curl -XPOST {concept-search-api-url}/concept/search?include_score=true -d '{"term":"FOO"}'
 ```

 By default the endpoint returns only *non-deprecated* concepts.
 In order to get the deprecated concepts too, you should provide query parameter `include_deprecated` with the value `true`.
-If the parameter has a value other than `true` the default behavior will be applied.
 ```
 curl -XPOST {concept-search-api-url}/concept/search?include_deprecated=true -d '{"term":"FOO"}'
 ```